DanielACummings/Splendiffelist/README.md

 # Future Improvements for Users
 Functionality
+- User has to click in edit field for new items to start typing
 - Display list edit name field only after edit button is clicked
 - Prepopulate item & list edit name fields with the existing name
 - Make input fields just small enough to fit placeholder text then expand them as user types?

 UI
+- Make text visible while typing in input fields
 - Use multiple rows of lists
 - Make give input fields grey background?
 - Make delete & edit buttons smaller